 Meet Photographer Karen Lucas

-Hi there and a very WARM WELCOME!
+Hi there!
+I’m Photographer Karen Lucas and would like to wish you a very WARM WELCOME!

 If you love taking photos while exploring new places and would like to improve your camera or creative skills in the company of an amazing bunch of photography-lovers from all over the world, you’ve come to the right place!